smojpg-ui/conscious-architecture/README.md

 - **Authenticity-Signal Coupling (ASC)**: Conscience Architecture exhibits Authenticity-Signal Coupling—a system property where output coherence is directly proportional to the authenticity of user input.
 Any attempt to "game" the system with performative input results in measurable degradation of coordination quality.
 The system's effectiveness is coupled to genuine engagement, making it inherently resistant to manipulation.

 - **Edge-Localized Cognitive Model (ELCM)**: This is not a proposal for surveillance.
 The Relational Twin exists exclusively on hardware owned by the individual.
-By decentralizing the inference layer, we ensure that the system is technically incapable of being weaponized by a central authority, moving AI from a tool of surveillance to a personal fortress of intent.
+By decentralizing the inference layer, we ensure that the system is technically incapable of being weaponized by a central authority, turning AI from a tool of surveillance into a private alignment layer owned by the individual.

 ## What Coherence Looks Like: The Evidence
 My digital ecosystem reacts to the world around me in real time.
 This is a continuous, ambient responsiveness across platforms that share no backend.